 The very best oil analysis programs incorporate some degree of on-site analysis.
-For most plants, mills and mines, particle monitoring is the most productive on-site oil analysis activity available.
+For most plants, mills, and mines, particle monitoring is the most productive on-site oil analysis activity available.

-Studies show that particle contamination is responsible for up to 80 percent of lubrication-related machinery failures.
-Hard particles can enter the system through seals, breathers, new oil changes and top-offs.
+Studies show that particle contamination is responsible for up to 80% of lubrication-related machinery failures.
+Hard particles can enter the system through seals, breathers, new oil changes, and top-offs.
+They can also be generated within the system from component wear.
+These particles can abrade, fatigue, and erode component surfaces - robbing them of precious life.

+The simple patch test enables the technician to quickly identify abnormal levels of contamination and wear debris so that corrective actions can be scheduled accordingly.
 While several excellent automatic particle-monitoring devices (particle counters and wear debris meters) are available, low-cost patch microscopy allows on-site particle monitoring without spending a great deal of money.

 The patch test can help maintenance personnel determine if on-site particle monitoring suits their needs.
-It can also provide them with experience and information that will help them determine if a more sophisticated particle-monitoring device is needed, and if so, which device best suits their needs.
+It can also provide them with experience and information that will help them determine if a more sophisticated particle-monitoring device is needed and, if so, which device best suits their needs.

 Analyzing Debris on the Patch